typhoidgenomics/genotyphi/README.md

 First, install Mykrobe (v0.10.0+) as per the instructions on the [Mykrobe github](https://github.com/Mykrobe-tools/mykrobe).

-Once Mykrobe is installed, you can run the following two commands to ensure you have the most up-to-date panels for genotyping, including teh [Typhi panel](https://doi.org/10.26180/14881701.v1):
+Once Mykrobe is installed, you can run the following two commands to ensure you have the most up-to-date panels for genotyping, including the [Typhi panel](https://doi.org/10.26180/14881701.v1):
 ```
 mykrobe panels update_metadata
 mykrobe panels update_species all